 The One-80° Pronosupinator pulls through the DRUJ, not the carpus nor the thumb.
 As such all forces are transmitted between the elbow and the DRUJ.

 Can I use my hand while wearing it?

 Yes.
 The patient can rotate out of supination or pronation and flex and extend the elbow.
-This allows them to pick up things or do general functions.
+This allows them to pick up things or perform general function.
 Many people wear them whilst working.
-It is difficult to do tasks which require fine control.
+It is difficult to perform tasks that require fine control.